MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/tenant-admin-center-environments.md

 Changing the environment name can affect many scenarios and integrations.
 In the early stages of a customer implementation, it may be a low risk operation.
 But renaming an environment that's been used by customers for a while or integrated with many external services and components is risky.
 So carefully plan for it.

-Here are some areas where the environment name is used, which will be affected when you change the environment name, therefore you need to consider these areas and plan your communication before attempting to rename an environment:
+Here are some areas where the environment name is used, which will be affected when you change the environment name.
+You need to consider these areas and plan your communication before attempting to rename an environment:

 - Web client URL, including links to web client bookmarked by users
 - Deep links to specific pages within [!INCLUDE[prodshort](../developer/includes/prodshort.md)] created by users or shared by them via e-mails, internal documentation or training  portals, Teams channels, Word, and Excel documents.
 They're often exchanged among users in the same company, across companies, across environments, across tenants.
 Links created by users as desktop shortcuts.
 Links sent or created before the name change will no longer work after the name change.
 - Integrations that embed the web client, for example, SharePoint apps composed of Business Central pages
 - Integrations that launch the web client